kailey16/algorithms/Fundamentals.md

     Equal inputs give 0.
 Non equal inputs give 1.
   6) NOT
     Invert input bits.
 0 becomes 1.
 1 becomes 0.

+7. Stateful vs Stateless application
+  - Stateless application doesn’t read or store data.
+It simply processes the code and other content hosted on it.
+  - Stateful applications, on the other hand, require backing storage that protects data during the service restarts.